ianliuy/US-MS-CS-Student-Find-A-Job/README.md

 # US-MS-CS-Student-Find-A-Job
-A tutorial on how to find a job elegantly.
+A collection on **How to Find A Job Elegantly**.
 Timeline, Preparation, CPT &amp; OPT policies and so on!

 ----